 Here’s a detail that illustrates his use of colour and shape; stupidly I didn’t take more pictures of my own, so here’s one from the web:At no. 101 in this street is our favourite café in the area – Eckstern.
 The proprietor, Riadh Gose, bought the site with his wife when it was a rundown baker’s, and refurbished it (taking six months, he told us) with his designer partner, Stefan.

 He offers several types of beans for his excellent coffees – our favourite is the organic one.
 He makes a mean bircher muesli, and provides delicious filled bagels, breakfasts and cakes.
-A graphic designer, he and his partner Stefan painted all the murals inside, with themes from sites across the city, while his card and flyer, and my photo of his sign outside, are all in the spirit of the Bauhaus architecture all around.
+A graphic designer, he and Stefan painted all the murals inside, with themes from sites across the city, while his card and flyer, and my photo of his sign outside, are all in the spirit of the Bauhaus architecture all around.